-interview.
-After many declarations and promises about clearing out the red railwaymen, a courageous journalist ventured to ask Torre what he thought of the great delicit in the railway budget But the new minister is a Fascist; he answered fearlessly: "I shall state my opinion after the accounts have been new minister travelled about He occupied himselt with instructing the staff with regard to discipline.
+ted, young forces, qualified workers!
+And Mussolini's followers an interview.
+After many declarations and promises about clearing out the red railwaymen, a courageous journalist ventured to ask Torre what he thought of the great deficit in the railway budget But the new minister is a Fascist; he answered fearlessly: "I shall state my opinion after the accounts have been calculated".
+Great admiration.

+All the newspapers reported the following episode: The new minister travelled about He occupied himselt with instructing the staff with regard to discipline.
 Suddenly he sprang out of the train at one station, made a tremendous fuss, and threatened the most frightful punishments Why?
 The train was not heated.
-A diffident railwayman ventured into the compartment which had been occupied by the minister, and ascertained that . . . the handle of the heating regulator was turned over to "cold".
+A diffident railwayman ventured into the compariment which had been occupied by the minister, and ascertained that . . . the handle of the heating regulator was turned over to "cold".